Published by : Bipin BaloniPublished on: May 26, 2026

 What is Bhujapidasana?
 Tips, Techniques, Correct Form, Benefits, and Common Mistakes

 One such powerful yoga asana is Bhujapidasana or the Shoulder-pressing pose.
 Although challenging, this pose is suitable for intermediate to advanced practitioners.
 However, even beginners can benefit from its positive effects with patience and practice.
-In this article, we will learn the meaning of Bhujapidasana, the correct form to perform it, its benefits, tips, and techniques for mastering the pose, modifications, common mistakes to avoid, and precautions to keep in mind while practicing the Shoulder-pressing pose.
+In this article, we will learn the meaning of Bhujapidasana, the correct form to perform it, its benefits, tips, and techniques for mastering the pose, modifications, common mistakes to avoid, and precautions to keep in mind while practicing the shoulder-pressing pose.

 What is Bhujapidasana?